Symptoms & Causes For Eating Disorders

 - Avoidant/restrictive food intake disorder (ARFID) is a lesser-known eating disorder.
 Avoidant/restrictive food intake disorder involves having limited or highly selective eating patterns, resulting in inadequate nutrition.

 Research indicates that approximately 9% of the global population may experience an eating disorder at some point in their lives.
-The prevalence of these conditions has been increasing in recent years, highlighting the need for greater awareness and increased availability of treatment.
+The prevalence of eating disorders has been increasing in recent years, highlighting the need for greater awareness and increased availability of treatment.

 If you’re experiencing signs of an eating disorder, it’s generally recommended that you meet with a mental health care provider as soon as possible.
 Early intervention has been linked to improved outcomes for individuals with eating disorders.

 Eating disorders often stem from and are sustained by underlying mental health challenges.
-Understanding and addressing these psychological factors is usually a key component of treatment.
+Understanding and addressing these psychological factors is usually a key component of eating disorder treatment.

 Self-esteem and body image concerns are also frequently observed in individuals with eating disorders.
 Some may place excessive importance on physical appearance and use weight or body shape as primary measures of self-worth.
 This focus can lead to behaviors aimed at altering appearance, such as restrictive dieting or excessive exercise.